Want to teach your children about diversity and acceptance? Let them experience the world in a different way – with a good book!

 26. Why Johnny Doesn’t Flap: NT is OK! by Clay Morton and Gail Morton

 Neurotypical (NT) children who don’t have autism are different.
 Johnny, for example, doesn’t arrive on time, has absolutely no routine and speaks in idioms that make no sense.
 Bonkers!
 But it’s still great to be friends and play games with him, so everything is A-OK!
 A great way to teach acceptance from a different perspective.

-Zane is a zebra with autism, and he’s worried that his “autism stripe” make him stand out.
-Luckily, with the help of his mum, he soon learns that it’s his stripes that make him special – his unique markings that make him exactly who he is.
+Zane is a zebra with autism, and he’s worried that his “autism stripe” makes him stand out.
+Luckily, with the help of his mum, he soon learns that it’s his stripes that make him special – the unique markings that make him exactly who he is.